libra-mtanveer316/study-buddy-academy/README.md

 The interface is designed to remain easy to use and readable across different devices.

-## Screenshots

-### Home Page

-### Quiz Section

-### Progress Section

 ## Project Purpose

 I created Study Buddy Academy as an educational and portfolio project to practice and demonstrate frontend development skills.
 The project focuses on building a responsive user interface along with interactive features that can be useful for students.

 ## Author

 **Muhammad Tanveer**

+libra.tanveer16@gmail.com